moltenlavaguava/peanut/README.md

 an attempt at a decent audio player that works off youtube

+currently very WIP, there is no gui yet (but it works from command line with some functionality)

 ## Installation

 you need [pip](https://pip.pypa.io/en/stable/) to install necessary packages